 The U.S. military has a large law enforcement infrastructure that includes both civilian and military police, as well as special investigators.
 These careers offer opportunities and challenges that careers in the civilian sector don't.
 If you're looking for a unique and demanding career in criminal justice, you want to check out these military law enforcement career profiles.

 When talking about criminal justice and criminology jobs in the military, perhaps the most obvious starting point is military police.
-MP's, as they're popularly called, have a huge job in the U.S. military.
-They maintain law and order on base, investigate minor crimes and make arrests.
+MPs, as they're popularly called, have a huge job in the U.S. military to maintain law and order on base, investigate minor crimes, and make arrests.

-In addition to the military police commands, each branch of the U.S. Armed Forces, as well as the Department of Defense, maintain a civilian police force.
-Known collectively as DoD police, these officers augment the military police functions at military installations on the home front, freeing up military police personnel to train and get ready for deployment.
+In addition to the military police commands, each branch of the U.S. Armed Forces, as well as the Department of Defense, maintains a civilian police force.
+Known collectively as DOD police, these officers augment the military police functions at military installations on the home front, freeing up military police personnel to train and get ready for deployment.

-In addition to military police and the civilian DoD police, each branch also maintains a special investigations operation.
-The Naval Criminal Investigative Service (NCIS) is probably the best known, due largely in part to the popular television show of the same name.
+Each branch of the military maintains a special investigations operation.
+The Naval Criminal Investigative Service (NCIS) is probably the best known, due largely to the popular television show of the same name.

 NCIS special agents are responsible for investigating major crimes committed by or against civilian and military members of the United States Navy as well as the U.S. Marine Corps, which falls under the Department of the Navy.
 Crimes investigated range from robbery and fraud to murder.
 NCIS agents also conduct counter-terrorism and intelligence operations and work to help protect U.S. Navy interests around the world.